 Light Reflectance Value (LRV) is an indicator of the amount of light that is reflected by a color when it is illuminated by a light source.
 A higher value (closer to 100) means that a color will reflect more light back at you and a lower value (closer to 0) means that a color will appear darker, or absorb more light.

-This is definitely a cool color because of the blue undertone!
+This is definitely a cool shade of gray because of the blue undertone!

 What Colors Go With Stonington Gray?